-Looking for an Acting Class in Los Angeles?
-Patrick Pankhurst is the coach for you!
+Looking for Acting Classes in Los Angeles?
+Patrick Pankhurst is the acting coach for you!

-Weekly auditions – this is NOT a Cold Reading Class!
+Weekly audition style acting classes: this is NOT a Cold Reading Class!

 - We send out current Film and TV scenes every week, and actors prepare them as if they’re coming in for an audition with a casting director.

 - You enter the room.
 There’s Patrick, and there’ll be a reader – just like in an audition.

 - We tape it.
 And just like in an audition, you might be asked to make some adjustments, and do it again.